yiyanjz/Full_Stack_Demo/README.md

 # Full_Stack_Demo
-Created a web based tool to CRED patients and appointments information from an excel documents
+Created a web based tool to CRED patients and appointments information with the option to extract data from an excel documents

 # Medical Practice Web-based Tool
 Video Demo: Link